- Review Participant Responsibilities (below)

 - Ensure reference letters are submitted on your behalf.

-- Apply before June 1.
-The class is limited to 30, so consider applying early decision.
+- Apply before April 30.
+The class is limited to 30.

 - The tuition covers lectures, site fees, materials, and meals associated with each program day.

 - Costs associated with travel to and from the program are the responsibility of the participants (carpooling is encouraged).

 To apply for a scholarship, simply check the appropriate box on the application and we will be in touch.
 Decisions are made in June.